The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 For such registration, an approval certified by a notary is required.
 Statutory registration fees are applicable.
 The parties can freely agree who bears these fees and the costs are usually seen in the context of the entire commercial agreement.
 No matter what the parties decide, vis-à-vis the land registry, the party that files the registration application will be liable for the fees.

 A tenant can be forced to leave after a lease agreement is effectively terminated or has expired.
 If the tenant will not leave voluntarily, the landlord can file for an action for eviction (Räumungsklage).
 If the tenant does not follow the court's order, the landlord can file for a forced eviction (Zwangsräumung) with the local authorities.
-However, due to various regulations protecting the tenant and the inevitable court proceedings, this can be a long process and an average timeframe cannot therefore be given.
-Forced eviction as such is not affected by any COVID-19 legislation, however, certain termination rights are.
-Refer to 6.3 Regulation of Rents or Lease Terms.
+However, due to various regulations protecting the tenant and the inevitable court proceedings, this can be a long process and an average timeframe cannot, therefore, be given.
+Forced eviction as such is not affected by any COVID-19 legislation and the moratorium affecting concerning certain termination rights expired in the year 2022.

 If the leased premises are sold due to the landlord’s insolvency or due to foreclosure, the buyer of the leased premises has a statutory extraordinary termination right regarding existing leases.
 In such instances, the tenant generally cannot claim compensation for lost expenditure but may be able to claim against the buyer for unjustified enrichment if the buyer is able to lease the premises to a third party for a higher rent than the rent agreed with the tenant.